 ~.ssh/known-hosts, after which your computer trusts the server and you will be able to clone, push, pull etc.

-the server ssh fingerprint failed to verify, which looks like this:
+the server ssh fingerprint failed to verify:

 I double-checked that the server was correctly registered in